Store | Textbook & Academic Authors Association

 eBook - ePub | Pages: 538 | Edition: 3rd | ISBN: 978-0-9975004-2-4

-NEW!
 Online Course on Writing and Developing a College Textbook

 Get support on writing your first textbook with TAA's new online course on Writing and Developing Your College Textbook, based on part 3 of Writing and Developing Your College Textbook: A Comprehensive Guide.
 Whether you are writing a textbook for a traditional publisher, self-publishing, or writing an open-access textbook, this course covers everything you need to be successful.